Phillip E. Apgar, Chairman

 The Exemplification should be held in a Church but can be held in the council chamber or another room if it is not possible to hold it in the Church.
 Candidates, their families, friends, fellow parishioners, and anyone interested in learning more about the Knights are welcome to attend the Exemplification.
 Depending upon the number of candidates, the exemplification will typically last no longer than thirty to forty minutes.
 To make the new members and their families feel welcome, be sure to schedule a social or dinner after the Exemplification.
 There should not be any talks at the conclusion of the Exemplification, as the social or dinner would be the appropriate time to recognize the Field Agent and the Grand Knight, if they wanted to say a few words to the group.

-As you read this, I am sure you have many questions about the conduct of the Exemplification.
-To make this easier, Supreme has provided a copy of Frequently Asked Questions (“FAQ’s”) regarding this new Exemplification which is seven pages in length and available in both English and Spanish.
-Both copies of the FAQ’s, along with a copy of the Script in English and Spanish, as well as the new Form 450 can be found by going to the state website at www.tkofc.org and on the first page scroll down to the bottom of the page and on the right, you will see “Downloads”.
-Click the first link that says, “Texas State Council Forms” and download the information you need.
+Supreme has provided a copy of Frequently Asked Questions (“FAQ’s”) regarding this new Exemplification which is seven pages in length and available in both English and Spanish.
+Both copies of the FAQ’s, along with a copy of the Script in English and Spanish, as well as the new Form 450 can be found at the Ceremonials link of the Supreme website.

 The Form 450 has undergone revision to accommodate the new exemplification and it is vitally important that you complete this form for each Exemplification and send a copy to both email@example.com and firstname.lastname@example.org.
 I will get a copy from the State Office to use for Ceremonials reporting.
 I am appending the Form 450 herein: